 A prepaid card is an alternative solution, where people who are unable to provide proof of address can still gain access to a current account and have their wages or benefits paid into it.
 When opening an account linked to a prepaid card, there is usually a lot less paperwork and checks involved so people find it easier to access this type of account to manage their money effectively.

-When you use your card in one of the cashback retailers, you will receive the percentage of what you’ve spent back into your current account at the end of each month or the following month.
+When you use your card in one of the cashback retailers, you will receive the percentage of what you’ve spent back into your current account.

 Help with Budgeting Money